 Welcome to Monday, everyone.
-After a slow weekend, it would appear a few icon developers have released a solid collection of sales.
-We also have a few gaming standouts worth mentioning today, including the titles Baldur's Gate II, Kenshō, and Heroes of Loot.
-As always, I've highlighted all of the interesting titles in bold to make discovery easier.
-So without further ado, here are 28 temporarily free and 57 on-sale apps and games for the beginning of the week.
+Today I have a few standout sales to share with everyone, including Slaughter 2: Prison Assault, an enjoyable shooter absent of abusive monetization.
+Next, I have Neverwinter Nights, a quality CRPG that's often on sale for half off.
+Last is Package Inc., an entertaining puzzler from InfinityGames.
+As always, I've highlighted all of the interesting titles in bold green text in order to make discovery easier.
+So without further ado, here are 30 temporarily free and 33 on-sale apps and games for the beginning of the week.